What is Safeguarding?

 All adults in our school have a responsibility for Safeguarding.
 All staff have completed Safeguarding Awareness Trainings, led by the school Designated Safeguarding Lead and TKAT Senior Safeguarding Lead, as well as refresher online training.
 The most recent whole school staff training took place in September 2019.
 All staff Safeguarding training is recorded for school records.

 Mrs Smith - Deputy Safeguarding Lead

 Miss Martin – Deputy Safeguarding Lead

-Lucy Farrington leads Safeguarding on behalf of our Governors.
-Part of Lucy’s role is to challenge our procedures and policies, ensuring that we are effectively safeguarding all of our pupils.
+Chloe Longley leads Safeguarding on behalf of our Governors.
+Part of Chloe’s role is to challenge our procedures and policies, ensuring that we are effectively safeguarding all of our pupils.

 At School ,we have a Single Central Record (SCR) to ensure all staff and volunteers have the required checks and certificates.
 Our Single Central Record is managed by the Business Manager and Mr Watson, to ensure this record is updated and ensures all of the necessary qualifications and documents are in place.

 All adults in school are required to wear a Pluckley Church of England Primary School identification Badge, and they must sign in at the school office to receive this.